Anna Bård

-Anna Bård (born 2 April 1980 in Copenhagen, Denmark) is a Danish actress and model.
+Anna Bård is a Danish actress and model.

 She has appeared in numerous commercials on Danish TV, but she has also starred in a couple of Danish films.
 She also guest appeared in an episode of the Danish sitcom Klovn, in episode 19: "Franks fede ferie".

 In 2006, Anna Bård appeared on the Danish edition of Deal or no deal, as one of the suitcase girls.